 Diversion Programs Allow for a Clean Criminal Record

-The upside is that many minors are eligible for diversion programs that may rely on alternative sentences such as counseling, outreach programs, community service, “scared straight” programs and house arrest.
+The upside is that many minors are eligible for diversion programs that may rely on alternative sentences such as counseling, outreach programs, community service, “scared straight” programs, and house arrest.

 Your Juvenile Attorney Matters

-With all of this in mind, it is easy to see how important it is to obtain a skilled juvenile court lawyer as soon as possible to obtain the best results under the particular facts and law of the child’s case.
+With this in mind, it is easy to see how important it is to obtain a skilled juvenile court lawyer as soon as possible to obtain the best results under the particular facts and law of the child’s case.